ar1aa8/Starbucks-Stock-Analysis/README.md

 # Project Title
 Starbucks Stock Performance Dashboard with DuPont Analysis
 ## 1. Problem & User
-This project develops a Starbucks Stock Performance Dashboard to help beginner investors interested in consumer sector stocks and business school students understand the historical performance of Starbucks stock.
-The dashboard aims to present stock price trends, return patterns, trading volume changes, and key time periods in a simple and visually accessible way.In addition, the dashboard includes a DuPont analysis to help users understand Starbucks’ financial performance by decomposing return on equity (ROE) into profitability, asset efficiency, and financial leverage.
+This project analyses the historical stock performance of Starbucks to help beginner investors and business students better understand how a company’s share price behaviour can be examined using Python.
+The analysis focuses on stock price trends, return patterns, trading volume, volatility, comparison with a market proxy, and DuPont analysis.

+The main aim is to provide a clear and accessible view of how Starbucks performed over time, what risk patterns can be observed from daily and monthly returns, and how accounting-based financial ratios can help explain shareholder returns.

+Target users:
+- Beginner investors interested in understanding stock behaviour
+- Business and finance students learning financial data analysis
+- Users who want a simple example of Python-based stock analysis

 ## 2. Data
 Data sources: